 Heading to Kauai and want to know the prettiest beaches in North Shore Kauai?
 Scroll to check out the most amazing North Shore Kauai beaches you have to see to believe!

-This list of North Shore Kauai beaches contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of North Shore Kauai beaches was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Ready to explore the best beaches on Kauai’s North Shore?